Carlos Delfino: Milwaukee Bucks (2009–2012)

-On August 18, 2009, the Raptors signed and traded Delfino to the Milwaukee Bucks along with Roko Ukić in exchange for Amir Johnson and Sonny Weems.
+On August 18, 2009, Delfino signed a three-year, $10.5 million contract with the Milwaukee Bucks via sign and trade, the Bucks also received Roko Ukić in exchange for Amir Johnson and Sonny Weems.

 Delfino had a breakout season with the Bucks, as he posted career highs in points per game, rebounds per game, assists per game, steals per game and blocks per game, while playing 30 minutes per game.
 He also played a major role in the playoffs, shooting a career-high .405 from behind the 3-point line.

 Houston Rockets (2012–2013)

-On August 20, 2012, Delfino signed with the Houston Rockets.
+On August 20, 2012, Delfino signed a two-year, $6 million contract with the Houston Rockets.
 After being a starter for three years in Milwaukee, Delfino became the sixth man for the Rockets in 2012–13.
 On June 30, 2013, Delfino was waived by the Rockets.

 Delfino's final NBA game ever was during Game 5 of the 2013 Western Conference First Round on May 1, 2013.
 In that game, Houston would defeat the Oklahoma City Thunder 107 - 100 with Delfino playing for 10 minutes and the only stat he recorded was 1 assist.
 He missed the entire second half due to discomfort in his right foot, which was later found to have a fracture that caused him to miss the rest of the playoffs.

 Injury-riddled seasons (2013-2016)

 Delfino spent the next three years off the court due to various complications to the injury suffered while playing for Houston, which required nine surgical interventions.
-On July 17, 2013, Delfino signed with the Milwaukee Bucks.
+On July 17, 2013, Delfino signed a two-year, $6.5 million contract with the Milwaukee Bucks.
 However, he never appeared in a game for the Bucks during the 2013–14 season due to his broken foot.
 On August 26, 2014, Delfino was traded, along with Miroslav Raduljica and a 2015 second-round draft pick, to the Los Angeles Clippers in exchange for Jared Dudley and a 2017 conditional first-round draft pick.
 Three days later, he was waived by the Clippers.